-- (i) no Obligor may make Restricted Payments and TWUL must not declare and must stop any implementation of any Deferrals of K; - (ii) TWUL must provide such information as may be properly requested by the Security Trustee.
-TWUL must discuss with the Security Trustee (at a mutually convenient time and location) its plans for appropriate remedial action and the timetable for implementation of such action which must then be implemented by TWUL; - (iii) the Security Trustee may commission an Independent Review to be conducted by technical advisers to the Security Trustee (appointed subject to prior consultation with TWUL) to examine the causes of the relevant Trigger Event and recommend appropriate measures; - (iv) subject to prior notification to TWUL if practicable, the Security Trustee shall be entitled to discuss the relevant Trigger Event and any Remedial Plan with Ofwat; and - (v) restriction on payments by TWUL under Outsourcing Agreements and/or Capex Contracts with Associates which do not comply with the Outsourcing Policy.
+- (a) no Obligor may make Restricted Payments and TWUL must not declare and must stop any implementation of any Deferrals of K; - (b) TWUL must provide such information as to the relevant Trigger Event as may be properly requested by the Security Trustee.
+TWUL must discuss with the Security Trustee (at a mutually convenient time and location) its plans for appropriate remedial action and the timetable for implementation of such action.
+Any agreed remedial action must then be implemented by TWUL; - (c) the Security Trustee, may, acting on the instructions of the Majority Creditors, commission an Independent Review to be conducted by technical advisers to the Security Trustee (appointed subject to prior consultation with TWUL) to examine the causes of the relevant Trigger Event and recommend appropriate corrective measures; - (d) subject to prior notification to TWUL if practicable, the Security Trustee shall be entitled to discuss the relevant Trigger Event and any Remedial Plan with Ofwat; and - (e) restriction on payments by TWUL under Outsourcing Agreements and/or Capex Contracts with Associates which do not comply with the Outsourcing Policy.